remykarem/remykarem.github.io/books-src/cybersecurity-book/src/trust-models/chain-of-trust.md

 The algorithm to verify a certificate is called **certificate path validation**.

 If a client needs to verify a server's certificate, it can check the chain of trust up to the root.
 If the chain leads back to a root that the client trusts, it can trust the server's certificate.
-This verification is done against the client's trust store.
+This verification is done against the client's _trust store_.

 ~~~admonish info title="Trust stores"
 Different OSes, browsers and other applications (eg. Java, IntelliJ) come with their set of trusted root certificates aka **trust stores**.